-Today let’s chat about how to grow your own food cheaply.
+Today let’s chat about how to grow your own food for free.

 You see, we’ve just bought some seeds for our garden.
 However, I never appreciated the cost of seeds before.
 I was shocked to find that I could have very easily spent a heap of money on seeds.
 It costs so much money!

 I realised that we needed a better and thriftier plan.
 So, instead, we bought a few select seeds.
 I then did some intense internet research.
-As such, I’m now armed with a plan on how to grow the rest of our food on the cheap.
+As such, I’m now armed with a plan on how to grow the rest of our food for free.

 What’s the Secret?

 Before you ask what kind of trickery we have up our sleeves, I’ll reveal our plans for growing our own on a budget.
 The secret is that I found a great infographic on Pinterest (you can follow me here) about how to grow your own food for free from kitchen scraps.
 Yup, kitchen scraps.